 |Cough||1.4 %||0.3 %|

-*One Asacol HD (mesalamine delayed-release tablets, oral) 800 mg tablet has not been shown to be bioequivalent to two Asacol 400 mg tablets [see CLINICAL PHARMACOLOGY].
+*One Asacol HD 800 mg tablet cannot be substituted for two Asacol 400 mg tablets [see CLINICAL PHARMACOLOGY].

 Gastrointestinal: Dry mouth, stomatitis, oral ulcers, anorexia, increased appetite, eructation, pancreatitis, cholecystitis, gastritis, gastroenteritis, gastrointestinal bleeding, perforated peptic ulcer (rare), constipation, hemorrhoids, rectal hemorrhage, bloody diarrhea, tenesmus, stool abnormality.

 Hepatic: There have been rare reports of hepatotoxicity, including jaundice, cholestatic jaundice, hepatitis, and possible hepatocellular damage including liver necrosis and liver failure.
 Some of these cases were fatal.
 Asymptomatic elevations of liver enzymes which usually resolve during continued use or with discontinuation of the drug have also been reported.
-One case of Kawasaki-like syndrome, that included changes in liver enzymes, was also reported.
+One case of Kawasaki-like syndrome, that included changes in liver enzymes, was also reported [see WARNINGS AND PRECAUTIONS].

 Neurological/Psychiatric: Anxiety, depression, somnolence, insomnia, nervousness, confusion, emotional lability, dizziness, vertigo, tremor, paresthesia, hyperesthesia, peripheral neuropathy (rare), Guillain-Barré syndrome (rare), and transverse myelitis (rare).